alexyy802/waifucord/docs/migrating.rst

     on_command_error(ctx, error)

 The extraneous ``command`` parameter in :func:`.on_command` and :func:`.on_command_completion` have been removed.
-The :class:`~ext.commands.Command` instance was not kept up-to date so it was incorrect.
-In order to get the up to date :class:`~ext.commands.Command` instance, use the :attr:`.Context.command` attribute.
+The :class:`~extwaifu.Command` instance was not kept up-to date so it was incorrect.
+In order to get the up to date :class:`~extwaifu.Command` instance, use the :attr:`.Context.command` attribute.

-The error handlers, either :meth:`.Command.error` or :func:`.on_command_error`, have been re-ordered to use the :class:`~ext.commands.Context` as its first parameter to be consistent with other events and commands.
+The error handlers, either :meth:`.Command.error` or :func:`.on_command_error`, have been re-ordered to use the :class:`~extwaifu.Context` as its first parameter to be consistent with other events and commands.

 HelpFormatter and Help Command Changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``HelpFormatter`` class has been removed.
-It has been replaced with a :class:`~.commands.HelpCommand` class.
+It has been replaced with a :class:`~waifu.HelpCommand` class.
 This class now stores all the command handling and processing of the help command.

 The help command is now stored in the :attr:`.Bot.help_command` attribute.
 As an added extension, you can disable the help command completely by assigning the attribute to ``None`` or passing it at ``__init__`` as ``help_command=None``.